NVIDIA-AI-IOT/deepstream_triton_model_deploy/README.md

 # Deploying an open source model using NVIDIA DeepStream and Triton Inference Server

-This repository contains contains the the code and configuration files required to deploy sample open source models video analytics using Triton Inference Server and DeepStream SDK 5.0.
+This repository contains the the code and configuration files required to deploy sample open source models video analytics using Triton Inference Server and DeepStream SDK 5.0.

 ## Getting Started ##